minima52/digital-garden/_pages/meta.md

 ### Thanks

 Thanks for visiting.
-A special shout out to BTS, whose music and artistry not only speaks to my curious, wandering soul, but also their core message of loving and speaking yourself continues to empower many others like myself to find my inner voice. 🫰💜
+A special shoutout to BTS, whose music and artistry not only speaks to my curious, wandering soul, but also their core message of loving and speaking yourself continues to empower many others like myself to find my inner voice. 🫰💜

 <style>
   .wrapper {